 Ryan releases 10 years of tax returns

 The campaign wrote in an email: “Full and complete transparency with the American people is paramount to Congressman Tim Ryan.
-He understands that unity is built on trust earned with honesty and respect.
-While President [Donald] Trump’s lies are designed to fracture our communities and distract from his own failures – Tim Ryan knows that America is stronger.
-And he’s committed to restoring the unity and trust our country deserves.”
+He understands that unity is built on trust earned with honesty and respect. ”

 The returns are from 2009 to 2018.